 You can outperform your competitors due to the speed of implementation.
 The user found an inconvenience within your app, you got feedback, developed the solution/feature/fix, tested it, and rolled it out to the market.

 The entire cycle takes time.
 But with AI-powered QA solutions, you feel like getting an extra hour in a day.
-Modern tools integrate seamlessly into CI/CD pipelines, and streamline the giving-receiving feedback cycle on code changes.
+Modern tools integrate seamlessly into CI/CD pipelines and streamline the giving-receiving feedback cycle on code changes.

 You spot issues, find resolutions, and ensure development progresses without unnecessary delays.